d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ### Dependency updates

 Take a look at the dependency dashboard and see which updates are to be applied.
-For a detailed description, consult the internal Dataland Wiki.
+For a detailed description of the process, consult the internal Dataland Wiki.

 ### Dataland EuroDaT client